brandtbucher/automap/README.md

 -----------

-Tests show string-keyed `AutoMap` objects being created 50% faster and accessed 5% faster than the equivalent `dict` construction.
-They tend to take up the same amount of memory, on average.
+Tests show string-keyed `AutoMap` objects being created 50% faster and accessed 5% faster than the equivalent `dict` construction, on average.
+They also tend to take up slightly less memory.
 You can run `invoke performance` from this repository to see the comparison on your machine.

 More details on the design can be found in `automap.c`.